DrJessop/yoga-pose/app/Tutorial.md

     }
 ```

 When the frontend makes a PUT request to 'upload_video', it sends instructor and student raw video files. rq then creates a new job by invoking the pose extraction.get_error utility function.
 Since jobs cannot have raw video passsed in as a parameter, the files first need to be written to disk, and then the job can re-read the files later.
+The 'job_timeout' argument of the q.enqueue method represents the maximum possible time in seconds that the backend has to execute the job.
+Additionally, a separate worker thread is responsible for executing the job, thus this function can return while the job is processed asynchronously.
+This allows the Flask app to avoid getting blocked by requests.

 #### send_static